 Information disclosure on the draft of ESIA (v 3.0) was conducted in March 2024, and copies of the NTS in English and Bulgarian were placed for viewing in local communities.
-This updated NTS (v 4.0) incorporates feedback on comments raised during that process.
-This final draft (v4.0) will be posted online and in local communities.
-Resolve Energy will also fully disclose this NTS and ESIA documentation version on their website.
+This final NTS (v 6.0) incorporates feedback on comments raised during the disclosure process and is updated to reflect supplementary modelling performed for noise and the socio-economic household surveys Rezolv Energy will also fully disclose this NTS and ESIA documentation version on their website.